Blendify/blender-manual/blender_docs/manual/compositing/types/filter/vector_blur.rst

 Image
    Motion blurred image output.

 Usage
 =====

-Even with a correct compositing setup with Image, Z and Speed all linked to the appropriate passes, there may still be artifacts.
-The 2D render passes do not contain 3D information, and so Vector Blur can only guess what is behind a moving object or outside the camera view.
+Even with a correct compositing setup with Image, Z and Speed nodes all linked to the appropriate passes, there may still be artifacts.
+The 2D render passes does not contain 3D information, and so the information what is behind a moving object or outside the camera view is lost.

 Better results can be achieved by rendering the scene into multiple render layers, applying vector blur to each render layer, and then compositing the results together.
 Typically an animated character would be rendered in a separate render layer than the background set.
 Especially if hair or transparency is involved this is important.

-For other artifacts it can help to slightly blur the Speed pass or set a Maximum Speed.
+For other artifacts it can help to slightly blur the Speed pass or to set a Maximum Speed limit.
 This helps to smoothen out the motion, but too much blurring leads to its own problems.

 Example
 =======